Golden Pencilfish - Nannostomus beckfordi : Complete Fish Profile & Care Guide

 Distinguishing male and female Golden Pencilfish is a relatively easy task.
 Males exhibit a more vibrant and intense colouration, in addition to possessing an enlarged, well-developed anal fin utilized during courtship and spawning.
 Their anal fin is also curved towards the back.
 Females, on the other hand, have a straight anal fin, and a rounder body shape and are less colourful than males.

 |Scientific Name||Nannostomus beckfordi|

 |Origins||Guyana , Suriname , Brazil , Venezuela|

 |Aquarium Level||All Levels|

 |TDS||18 - 268|

-If you intend on increasing the yield of fry, you should condition a large group with live plenty of live foods.
-Once the fish have been prepared, select a single pair, or a group containing one or two males and several females.
-It would be better to put them in a small breeding tank with mature water and plenty of fine-leaved plants, plastic grass matting that is sometimes used for egg scatterers or spawning mops.
-Alternatively, you can line the bottom of a bare tank with marbles or pebbles that will allow eggs to fall to the bottom but prevent the parents from getting to them.
+To encourage spawning, select a pair or a group containing one or two males and several females, and place them in a small breeding tank with mature water and plenty of fine-leaved plants, plastic grass matting, or spawning mops.
+You can also use marbles or pebbles to line the bottom of a bare tank to prevent the parents from getting to the eggs.